 - Commit (and optionally push).

 Deployment is the last step after configuration changes have been saved and committed.
 Deploying here means propagating updated configs to Workers.
-Deploying new configurations is done at the Group level.
-To deploy, locate your desired Group and click on Deploy.
-Workers that belong to the group will start pulling updated configurations on their next check-in.
+You deploy new configurations at the Group level: Locate your desired Group and click on Deploy.
+Workers that belong to the group will start pulling updated configurations on their next check-in with the Master.

 When a Worker Node pulls its first configs, the admin password will be randomized, unless specifically changed.
-I.e., users won't be able to log in on the Worker Node with default credentials.
+This means that users won't be able to log in on the Worker Node with default credentials.
+For details, see User Authentication.

-On the Master, a group's configuration lives under:
+On the Master, a Worker Group's configuration lives under:

 On the managed Worker, after configs have been pulled, they're extracted under: